abhinavsix/WinAudioToggle/README.md

 ### Execution

-Run the script by righ-clicking it and pressing `run with powershell`.
+Run the script by right-clicking it and pressing `run with powershell`.
 Now the icon showing the microphone status should appear in you tool tray.
 Toggle your mics state by clicking the icon.

 ## Audio Output Tray Tool